silvermete0r/coding_gpec2025/README.md

 **Challenge Topic:** Develop a space travel booking application.

+**Post-Contest Notes:** This app was fully developed in 45 minutes according to the provided topic and requirements.
+App was built using free AI tools, without any PRO subscriptions + Deployment was done on Vercel.
+The app is a simple prototype and may contain bugs or issues.
+The app is not intended for production use.
+[18 March 2025]

 ## Used Technologies (AI tools)

 | Category | Technologies | AI Tools Used |